-The Company expects to see three drill programs during 2019, with partner funded work on its Planalto and Corina projects and additional self-funded drilling at Itaituba.
-At the Planalto Copper Project in with Carajás Province of northern Brazil, work there is currently focused on permitting, but the plan is to complete geophysical surveys and resume drilling to test depth extensions of the Homestead target and scout drill other anomalies.
+The Company expects to see three drill programs during 2019, with partner funded work on its Planalto Copper and Corina Gold projects and additional self-funded drilling at the Itaituba Vanadium Project.
+At the Planalto Copper Project the Company plans to resume drilling to test depth extensions of the Homestead target and scout drill other anomalies.
 Our recent drilling on the Itaituba Vanadium Project in the Tapajos Province of northern Brazil, was also very encouraging and the company also intends to complete additional sampling, geophysics and drilling before seeking a partner.
 Recent communications with our partner Hochschild Mining, suggest that permits for our Corina Gold Project in southern Peru could finally be in hand by mid-year allowing a drill program there in the second half.
 Elsewhere in Peru, the Company plans to continue its generative work for gold, copper and zinc targets.